 This section includes: links, documents, images, videos and other media

 You can use links to help people navigate to pages on suffolk.gov.uk and to external websites.

 Only add links that are useful to your page.

 Internal links should open in the same browser tab.

 External links should open in a new tab.

-Do not signpost to further information without context, e.g. links listed under a generic 'further information' heading.
+Do not signpost to further information without context, for example: links listed under a generic 'further information' heading.

 Signposting is not effective if it's unclear why you should visit an external page.